The oldest leather business in Denmark, Dahlman1807

 Restoring the glory

 Dencker showed us the place still being on a renovation stage.
 The first floor will be the actual workshop with us working.
 Guests will be welcome to check in and then get to the shop on the second floor.
-This place haven’t been renovated since 1930's but Dencker's team found old pictures of the shop when the brothers have just moved in and restore it to that condition.
+This place hasn’t been renovated since the 1930s but Dencker's team found old pictures of the shop when the brothers have just moved in and restore it to that condition.
 The floors and the railings are new though.

 New product strategy